For many in the nutrition world, white flour is known as the

 ‘white devil’, the evil of all evils.

-This is because most of the nutrition has been removed through
+This is because most of the nutrition has been stripped through

 processing.
 These include: